 “If someone were to ask how I was doing before asking about you, how would that make you feel?”

-With that in mind, here are 5 questions for you to ask the partner.
+Here are 5 questions for you to ask the partner:

 1. How are you?